-Variable Description Default <name></name> Enter the name of the action profile or create a new one. final-action Enter one of the following final actions to perform on infected emails: None: No action is taken.
-Discard : Move the email message from the user's inbox to the Junk folder on Office 365.
-Personal Quarantine : Create a bulk folder for the user on Office 365 and move the email message from the user's inbox to their Bulk folder.
-System Quarantine : Send a copy to the FortiMail system quarantine folder and move the email message from the user's inbox to the Deleted items folder in Office 365. notification-profile Enter to send out notifications to the recipients specified in the notification profile. notification-status {enable disable} Enable or disable the notification. disable replace-message Enter to replace the email's contents with a replacement message. replace-status {enable disable} Enable or disable the content replacement.
+Variable Description Default <name></name> Enter the name of the action profile or create a new one. final-action {discard move none quarantine quarantine-review} Enter one of the following final actions to perform on infected emails: discard: Move the email message from the user's inbox to the Junk folder on Microsoft 365. move: Move the email message from the user's inbox to a specified folder on Microsoft 365.
+See move-to-folder-name <string>.</string> none: No action is taken. quarantine: Create a bulk folder for the user on Microsoft 365 and move the email message from the user's inbox to their Bulk folder. quarantine: Send a copy to the FortiMail system quarantine folder and move the email message from the user's inbox to the Deleted items folder in Microsoft 365. move-to-folder-name <string></string> Enter the name of the folder that the email messages should be moved to.
+Only applicable when final-action is set to move. notification-profile <profile- name&gt;</profile- Enter to send out notifications to the recipients specified in the notification profile. notification-status {enable disable} Enable or disable the notification. disable replace-message <string></string> Enter the name of the custom message for content replacement. default replace-status {enable disable} Enable or disable the content replacement. disable ms365 profile antispam ms365 profile antivirus